 I found ginger was helpful some of the time in any form, but I definitely developed preferences!
 I was not a big fan of the ginger chews as I found them too sugary and they left an aftertaste in my mouth.
 I try candied ginger only once and found it disgusting!
 Ginger tea was good, but I soon got very tired of the taste of ginger, so stopped drinking it most of the time.

-My most preferred form was St. Francis Ginger tincture I could take in a bit of water as needed.
+My most preferred form was a ginger tincture I could take in a bit of water as needed.

 5. Homeopathic remedies for nausea of pregnancy